skx/yal/LSP.md

 minimal effort.

-## LSP Features
+## Our LSP Features

-We support a minimal LSP implementation that:
+We only support the bare minimum LSP features:

-* Provides completion for the names of all standard-library functions.
+* Provide completion for the names of all standard-library functions.
 * Shows information on standard-library functions, on hover.

-## Configuration
+# Configuration

-The specific configuration will depend upon which editor/environment you're using.
+To use our LSP implementation you'll need to configure your editor, IDE, or environment appropriately.
+Configuration will vary depending on what you're using.

-Typically configuration will involve specifying at least the type of files that should use LSP (i.e. based on filename suffixes), and specifying the way to launch the LSP-server, or communicate with a long-running one.
+Typically configuration will involve at least:

+* Specifying the type of files that hould use LSP (i.e. a filename suffixes).
+* Specifying the name/arguments to use for the LSP server.

 For our implementation you'll need to launch "`yal -lsp`" to startup the LSP-process.

-### Configuration Emacs
+## Configuration: Emacs

 For GNU Emacs the following file should provide all the help you need:

 * [_misc/yal.el](_misc/yal.el)

+## Configuration: neovim

+* TODO

-## Screenshots
+# Screenshots

 Here we see what completion might look like: